 The SENCo has prepared our school's SEN Information Report in collaboration with parents and Governors in accordance with Hampshire's Guidance for their "Local Offer".
 The legislation became statutory in August 2014.

 All children's needs are catered for in our inclusive environment, be they physical, intellectual or emotional.
-We follow the National Code of Practice for children with Special Educational Needs and have a SENCO and Learning Support Assistants to work with children and parents.
-Gifted and Talented children are offered enrichment and extension activities, depending on their need.
+We follow the National Code of Practice for children with Special Educational Needs and Disabilities and have a SENCO and Learning Support Assistants to work with children and parents.
+Children who are currently working at a higher level of attainment are offered enrichment and extension activities, depending on their need.

-Our Inclusion Manager (SENCo) Lisa Holmes, takes day to day responsibility for the provision made to individual children with SEN, working closely with staff, parents and carers, and other agencies.
+Our Inclusion Manager (SENCo) Lisa Holmes, takes day to day responsibility for the provision made to individual children with SEND, working closely with staff, parents and carers, and other agencies.

 In 2019, Ofsted reported 'Pupils with special educational needs and/or disabilities (SEND) make strong progress.
 They have similar tasks to the rest of the class, adapted to match their needs.'